Altinn/altinn-studio-docs/content/broker/user-guides/_index.en.md

 There are sections with missing or only partial documentation.
 {{% /notice %}}

-Due to the differente distinct roles for which an enterprise may interact with Altinn Broker, namely:
+Due to the different distinct roles for which an enterprise may interact with Altinn Broker, namely:

 - Sender
 - Receiver